jacknpoe/todos_juros/READ_ME.md

 <br>

-This repository is about coding, in multiple dialects, the same solution in financial mathematics.
-To find the interest based on the increase, dates and weights of the installments.
-I use the Bisection Method of Numerical Calculus to solve it.
-The idea is that each version adheres to the culture of each dialect as much as possible.
-I use as few resources as possible.
-I avoid adding any libraries I can.
+This repository is a "Rosetta Stone" on programming dialects.

-It's a "Rosetta Stone" of programming dialects.
+It's about coding the same solution in Advanced Financial Mathematics in various dialects.
+It involves calculating interest rate based on increase rate, dates, and installment weights.
+The Bisection Method of Numerical Calculus is used to solve it.
+The idea is that each version adheres as closely as possible to the culture of each dialect.
+The minimum possible resources are used, and adding libraries was avoided whenever possible.

 With the exception of the "third parties" folder, all solutions were written by [jacknpoe](https://github.com/jacknpoe).
 BBC Basic used a simplified form of "translation," requiring a complete review of the code to run properly.
 QML had part of its JavaScript code translated by ChatGPT, but again, it had to be revised, with some parts being omitted.